Dietlinde Turban

 Turban Maazel appeared as soloist/narrator with the New York Philharmonic, the Pittsburgh Symphony, the National Symphony Orchestra and the Symphony Orchestra of the Bavarian Radio, Munich.
 Turban Maazel has recorded a number of audio books (Naxos) as well as CDs in collaboration with young composers.
 She also performs dramatic readings of literary masterpieces both in the United States and in Europe and tours with recitals based on works by Andersen, Fontane, Heine, Kafka, Rilke, Schiller, Thomas Mann ("Das Teufelsgespräch" from Doktor Faustus), and a portrayal of Lou Andreas Salomé.

 Turban Maazel studied violin, classical dance and voice in Munich (Musikhochschule), New York and Aspen.
 Her theatre studies include Master Classes with Peter Brook, Lee Strasberg and the T. Schreiber Studio, New York City.

 In 1986 she married the conductor Lorin Maazel.
 They have two sons and a daughter.

 In 1996 she founded a private school for low-income families on her Virginia Estate and developed a pilot educational project designed to explore new ways of integrating vital artistic and aesthetic values into school curricula, inspired by Rudolf Steiner.

 In 2009 Turban Maazel co-founded the Castleton Festival with her husband, Maestro Lorin Maazel.
-After his passing in 2014 she took over as Artistic Director and CEO.
+After his death in 2014 she took over as artistic director and CEO.
 In addition to overseeing a year-round performance season at the Castleton Theatre (CiP) she works as a private performance coach in Manhattan and teaches every summer at the "Castleton Artists Training Seminar" (CATS), the Castleton Festival's Young Artist Program.

 She married Antony Wood on 1 July 2018.

 Turban Maazel lives in New York City where she works as a stage director and private acting coach.
 She created the course "Acting for Singers" for Rutgers University where she is on faculty.
 She regularly holds masterclasses and is a guest faculty member of the International Vocal Arts Institute and Highland Opera Studios in the U.S. and Canada.